vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

     Load in the file `Definitions.html` as in previous exercises.
 Then, ask Grimoire to write a python program named `hammer_creator.py` that will:

 ```
-    * Accept as '-K' a mandatory Kmer-length command-line argument;
+    * Accept as '-K' a mandatory integer Kmer-length command-line argument;

-    * Read a FASTA-formated file from `STDIN`, extract the feature-ID portion of each FASTA-header, and build a dictionary mapping feature-IDs to sequences.
+    * Read a FASTA-formatted DNA file from 'STDIN' using BioPython;

+    * The portion of the FASTA header up to the first whitespace-character is the "feature-ID" ('fid').
+Please extract the feature-ID and build a dictionary mapping feature-IDs to sequences, after first converting the sequences to lower-case.

-    * Each feature-ID has the format 'fig|x.y.peg.z', where 'x', 'y', and 'z' are integers; the substring 'x.y' is the 'genome_id' for the sequence.
-Find all of the Kmers that occur exactly once in exactly one 'genome_id'; these Kmers are the "Hammers"
+    * Each feature-ID has the format 'fig|x.y.peg.z', where 'x', 'y', and 'z' are integers, and the 'fig|' and '.peg' portions are literal strings, not variables.
+The substring 'x.y' is the 'genome_id' for the sequence; please use a regular expression to extract the genome-ID from the feature-ID.

+    * Find all of the Kmers that occur exactly once in exactly one 'genome_id'; these Kmers are the "Hammers"

-    * Print a two column tab-separated table of the hammers and the feature-ID that the hammer was found in, with column-headers of "hammer" and "fid".
+    * Print a two column tab-separated table to 'STDOUT' of the hammers and the feature-ID that each hammer was found in, with column-headers of "hammer" and "fid".

+    * Finally, please print to 'STDERR' the number of sequences that were read, the number of Kmers that were processed, and the number of Kmers that were hammers, and then exit.
 ```

 Paste Grimoire's program into the code-template `Code/hammer_creator.py`.